iJSPARK/iJSPARK.github.io/_posts/2021-10-25-linkedlist.md

 -------

 ## Linked List using cursor
-Linked list using pointer needs to allocate and free memory whenever node insert or delete.
-This cost is never small.
-If programmer can know in advance the maximum value of the number of data and the number of data does not change significantly, can operate efficiently using array with index.
-The index that acts as a pointer is called a cursor.
+**Linked list using pointer needs to allocate and free memory whenever node insert or delete.
+This cost is never small.** <span style='background-color: #dcffe4'>If programmer can know in advance the maximum value of the number of data and the number of data does not change significantly, can operate efficiently using array with index.</span>  The index that acts as a pointer is called a cursor.

 <img width="800" alt="computer_inside" src="https://user-images.githubusercontent.com/92430498/139524347-d762ff3a-d204-450f-b17a-fb8f7a775212.png">